-How to Help an Elderly Family Member Adapt to a Retirement Home
+How to Help an Elderly Family Member Move Into a Retirement Home

 Moving into a retirement home is a very personal and difficult decision for you and your elderly family member to make.
 Frequent falls, disease, memory loss, and the inability to drive and handle daily chores are all contributing factors to begin the discussion of moving into a retirement home.
-Sometimes this is a decision that the elderly family member makes themselves and asks for your help in executing it.
+Sometimes this is a decision that the elderly family member makes independently.
 However, many families face the issue of confronting their elderly family members who are in denial or have physical or mental complications that prohibit their ability to make a sound decision.
 Your famoily member's doctor can be an excellent resource on how to lovingly address the topic and make sure that the outcome is the best possible living situation for their needs.

-How to Choose a Home That is Right For Them
+How to Choose a Home That is Right for Your Elderly Family Member

 Tips For Choosing A Retirement Community